astronomer/docs/astro/cloud-ide/reference/security.md

 <!-- id to make it easier to remove: cloud-ide-preview-banner -->

-The Cloud IDE is currently in Public Preview.
-This means that it is available to all Astro customers, but is still undergoing heavy development and features are subject to change.
-Using the Cloud IDE has no impact to your Deployments or pipelines running in production.
-If you have any feedback, please submit it to the [Astro Cloud IDE product portal](https://portal.productboard.com/75k8qmuqjacnrrnef446fggj).
+The Cloud IDE is currently in _Public Preview_ and it is available to all Astro customers.
+It is still in development and features and functionality are subject to change.
+Creating projects in the Cloud IDE does not affect running tasks on existing Deployments.
+If you have feedback on the Cloud IDE you'd like to share, you can submit it on the [Astro Cloud IDE product portal](https://portal.productboard.com/75k8qmuqjacnrrnef446fggj).

 :::

 ## Security

 The Cloud IDE is a fully managed service that runs in an Astronomer-managed private cluster.
-This means that all of the infrastructure is managed by Astronomer, and you don't have to worry about managing the underlying infrastructure.
-Infrastructure is tightly scoped to organizations, so your code and data will never be exposed to other organizations.
+All infrastructure is managed by Astronomer.
+Infrastructure is tightly scoped to organizations, so your code and data is never exposed to other organizations.

 ## Data governance

 The Cloud IDE stores Python cell outputs in an encrypted S3 bucket.
 SQL cell outputs are stored in the corresponding connection database under the schema you configure.

-If you would like to provide your own S3 bucket for storing Python cell outputs, please reach out to the Astronomer team.
+If you would like to provide your own S3 bucket for storing Python cell outputs, contact [Astronomer support](https://cloud.astronomer.io/support).

 ## Execution